 Model Specification: Multiple regression analysis was used to identify the factors that affect cocoa production in the study area.
-Multiple regression analysis allows to assess of the strength of the relationship between an outcome (the dependent variable which is continuous and several independent variables).
+Multiple regression analysis allows assessing the strength of the relationship between an outcome (the dependent variable which is continuous and several independent variables), following [14, 15].